MinaProtocol/mina/frontend/website/docs/my-first-transaction.md

         -peer /dns4/peer2-rising-phoenix.o1test.net/tcp/8303/ipfs/12D3KooWAux9MAW1yAdD8gsDbYHmgVjRvdfYkpkfX7AnyGvQaRPF \
         -peer /dns4/peer3-rising-phoenix.o1test.net/tcp/8303/ipfs/12D3KooWCZA4pPWmDAkQf6riDQ3XMRN5k99tCsiRhBAPZCkA8re7

 The host and port specified above refer to the seed peer address - this is the initial peer we will connect to on the network.
 Since Coda is a [peer-to-peer](../glossary/#peer-to-peer) protocol, there is no single centralized server we rely on.
-If you forwarded custom ports (other than 8303 for TCP), you'll need to pass an extra flag to the above command: `-external-port <custom-TCP-port>`.
+If you forwarded custom ports (other than 8302 and 8303 for TCP), you'll need to pass an extra flag to the above command: `-external-port <custom-TCP-port>` and `-discovery-port <custom-TCP-port+1>`

 !!!note
     The daemon process needs to be running whenever you issue commands from `coda client`, so make sure you don't kill it by accident.